Burkes Lookout, Mount Dandenong

 Burkes Lookout, Mt Dandenong – Directions

-From the car park on Osprey Road, follow Kyeema Track along the ridge to the viewpoint.
+From the car park on Osprey Road, head left and follow Kyeema Track along the ridge to the viewpoint.
 A short distance from the car park is the Kyeema Memorial site.

 More walks nearby